top of page

 Is a Volunteer Farming Program in Canada Right for You?

-Volunteer farming programs in Canada are best suited for people who:
+Volunteer farming programs in Canada tend to work best for people who:

 • Want hands-on learning